 Please contact Kim Szeto, Program Director, Public Art at NEFA (firstname.lastname@example.org) or Annis Sengupta, Director, Arts & Culture at Metropolitan Area Planning Council (email@example.com).

-Eight municipalities have been chosen to participate in Making it Public!
-Those cities and towns are: Amherst, Attleboro, Fitchburg, Lowell, Natick, New Bedford, Salem, and Watertown,
+Nine municipalities have been chosen to participate in Making it Public!
+Those cities and towns are: Amherst, Attleboro, Fitchburg, Lowell, Lynn*, Natick, New Bedford, Salem, and Watertown.

 Making it Public for Artists: Join MAPC, Forecast Public Art, and NEFA for a free five-week virtual workshop series designed to help artists expand their public art making practice.
 Artists interested in participating should register as soon as possible.
 Learn more here.